attacker145/CC3200-IoT/README.md

 # CC3200 Cloud Demo

+Project design files, explanations, and other important information at: http://www.cnktechlabs.com/CC3200.html

 This repository contains code that demonstrates using the Exosite cloud platform with TI's CC3200 WiFi launchpad.